 Different stakeholders might suggest different requirements and tasks, which can easily lead to tension and even conflicts.
 Having a clearly defined user story map might prevent that.

-Since its creation is a highly collaborative activity that involves all teams – developers, designers, etc. – the fact that you have one means you have reached a mutual agreement.
+Since its creation is a highly collaborative activity involving all teams – developers, designers, etc. – having one means you have reached a mutual agreement.
 Once a user map is developed and used by all teams involved in the project, it means that everyone shares a common understanding and awareness of the project’s goals and priorities.

 Increases User Satisfaction